 Restaurants and fast-food chains are continuing to join the plant-based meat movement, so expect to find options on more menus in the future.
 If you are on a vegetarian or vegan diet plan, make sure to ask how the item is prepared so you don't get any cross-contamination with real meat products.

 You’ll most often find fresh faux beef next to real beef in the refrigerated meat case.
 Major brands like Beyond Meat offer 12- to 16-ounce bulk packages and 3- to 4-ounce patties.
 The price is comparable to regular meat as well.
-A pack of two burger patties at Target costs $5.99.
+A pack of two Beyond Meat burgers at Target costs $5.
 Depending on the brand, real beef would cost $6 to $8 per two-pack.
 In large stores, you may find "meat" patties containing a blend of ground beef and pea protein, which is ideal for those trying out the flexitarian way of eating.

 Does it Cook Like Beef?

-The short answer is, yes, you can cook these plant-based products as you would ground beef.
+The short answer is, yes, you can cook these plant-based products as you would ground beef like in our vegan chili recipe (pictured above).
 Look for specific tips and cooking temperatures on package labels, as not all varieties will turn that traditional dark brown color you'd expect to see in real meat.
 Most of these products will freeze well, just follow package guidelines for thawing.
 Try using these as an easy meat substitute in your favorite beef-based recipes like sloppy joes or pasta with bolognese sauce.